 Child care for children with special needs

-Children with special needs can receive support from the Inclusive Child Care Program in approved child care centres, family day homes and preschools.
+Children with special needs can receive support from the Inclusive Child Care Program in licensed day care, out-of-school care and preschools and approved family day homes.

 For information about the availability of this service in your community, contact your local Children's Services office.